-Creating a color scheme can seem daunting when you are faced with thousands of colors on swatches, in photos, and in stores.
-Most color professionals learn the basics of color theory, and how to use those theories to easily create color schemes.
-You can learn how to quickly and easily create your own color schemes, by learning a few simple color concepts.
+Creating a color scheme can seem daunting when you are faced with thousands of colors on swatches, photos, and stores.
+However, understanding the basics of color theory can help you to create color schemes.
+You can learn how to quickly and easily create your color schemes, by learning a few simple color concepts.

-When I’m working with color, or writing about it, I use the term color scheme to describe the framework of how the colors are chosen and put together.
+- A color scheme is used to describe the framework of how the colors are chosen and put together.
 A color scheme is based on color theory, like a monochromatic scheme.

-If you want to dive into creating color schemes easily, then buying a small and inexpensive color wheel is going to be your best ally.
+If you want to dive into creating color schemes easily, then a small, inexpensive color wheel is going to be your best ally.
 Look for a color wheel that shows color relationships on the back.
 Being able to reference how the colors relate to one another makes choosing color simpler.

-- Monochromatic Color Scheme is a color scheme of only one color.
+- Monochromatic Color Scheme: This is a color scheme of only one color.
 By using variations of lightness and saturation, you can easily create a stylish scheme that looks professionally designed.
 Neutral colors are an elegant choice for monochromatic color schemes.

-- Analogous Color Scheme is a scheme using three colors that are adjacent to each other.
+- Analogous Color Scheme: This is a scheme using three colors that are adjacent to each other.
 An analogous scheme can be very harmonious and relaxing.
-A scheme of blue-green, green, and green yellow, is an example of an analogous color scheme.
-This scheme benefits from having one dominant color, with the two remaining colors as accents.
-Analogous schemes work well with accent walls, and other large scale accents, because the colors are naturally harmonious together.
+A scheme of blue-green, green, and green-yellow is an example of an analogous color scheme.
+This scheme benefits from having one dominant color with the two remaining colors as accents.
+Analogous schemes work well with accent walls and other large-scale accents because the colors are naturally harmonious together.

-- Triad Color Scheme is a scheme with three colors that are evenly spaced around the color wheel.
-A triad color scheme could include green, violet, and orange, so care must be taken with saturation of the colors you choose.
+- Triad Color Scheme: This is a scheme with three colors that are evenly spaced around the color wheel.
+A triad color scheme could include green, violet, and orange, so care must be taken with the saturation of the colors you choose.
 This is another scheme that benefits from choosing one color to dominate, with the other two as accents.

-- Split-Complementary is a color scheme that uses three colors.
-One color is chosen, then the color on either side of its complementary color are included.
+- Split-Complementary: This is a color scheme that uses three colors.
+One color is chosen first and then the colors on either side of its complementary color are included.
 Less dramatic than the complementary color scheme, the split-complementary is an easy color scheme to create and live with.

-- Tetradic Color Scheme is a scheme using two sets of complementary colors.
+- Tetradic Color Scheme: This is a scheme using two sets of complementary colors.
 Having four colors to work with can be more challenging, but it can also produce a full and rich color scheme.
 Using a dominant color with three accent colors is one way to harmonize a tetradic color scheme.
-The other way to create a pleasant tetradic scheme is using muted tones of the four colors.
-Any complementary scheme will contain warm and cool colors, and requires special care balancing the two.
+The other way to create a pleasant tetradic scheme is to use muted tones of the four colors.
+Any complementary scheme will contain warm and cool colors and requires special care balancing the two.